virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 #### 3) "404" error when accessing a Virtual Labs experiment.

 - **Problem**:
-  Experiment URL returns a "404" error after a code push.
+  The experiment URL returns a "404" error after a code push.

 - **Root Cause**:
-  Misconfiguration of the deploy branch or build errors.
+  * Misconfiguration of the deploy branch or build errors.
+  * A common build error involves an invalid JSON file.
+While GitHub Actions might show the process as completed, JSON compatibility errors won't halt the build.
+As a result, the repository may create a subfolder and push all files into it, leading to a broken experiment link.

 - **Solution**:
   1. Verify the deploy branch is set to `gh-pages`.
   2. Check the `gh-pages` branch for the experiment folder.
   3. Resolve any build errors in GitHub Actions.
+For json file validity :
+        - Validate JSON files using [jsonlint.com](http://jsonlint.com/).
+        - Fix JSON syntax errors using guidance from [this documentation](https://github.com/virtual-labs/ph3-lab-mgmt/blob/master/docs/quiz.md).

 - **Post-Fix Verification**:
   Access the experiment URL to confirm the issue is resolved.